PadzaNiksic/SIPs/content/sccp/SCCP-139.md

 Those 8 price feeds and their respective markets and maturity dates on Thales are:

-sXTZ (Tezos) XTZ@30.09.2021
+- sXTZ (Tezos) XTZ@30.09.2021
-sRUNE (THORchain) RUNE@30.09.2021
+- sRUNE (THORchain) RUNE@30.09.2021
-sYFI (yearn.finance) YFI@15.10.2021
+- sYFI (yearn.finance) YFI@15.10.2021
-sCRV (Curve DAO Token) CRV@31.12.2021 sUNI (Uniswap) UNI@31.12.2021 sXRP (Ripple) XRP@31.12.2021 sBNB (Binance Coin) BNB@31.12.2021 sXAU (Gold Ounce) XAU@31.12.2021
+- sCRV (Curve DAO Token) CRV@31.12.2021
+- sUNI (Uniswap) UNI@31.12.2021
+- sXRP (Ripple) XRP@31.12.2021
+- sBNB (Binance Coin) BNB@31.12.2021
+- sXAU (Gold Ounce) XAU@31.12.2021

 To support and properly resolve these 8 markets that are currently live using price feeds from deprecated synths, Thales needs these price feeds re-enabled as soon as possible.

-Important disclaimer: Re-enabling these price feeds will NOT re-enable trading of said Synths that propagate these price feeds, hence this SCCP will not have any effect on the Synthetix debt pool and this SCCP will not affect the redemption value of outstanding synths.
+Important disclaimer: Re-enabling these price feeds will NOT re-enable trading of said Synths that propagate these price feeds, hence this SCCP will not have any effect on the Synthetix debt pool.

 As per listed maturity dates above, it is visible that the shortest market is due to be resolved in 6 days from the time of writing this SCCP, so we again emphasize the time sensitivity of voting in this SCCP and, hopefully, implementing it before the live markets are due for maturity.